Clinical Mental Health Counseling Careers

-The Master of Arts degree in Clinical Mental Health Counseling is a 60-credit hour program that provides training in professional counseling.
-Our students are prepared for employment as licensed professional counselors* in a wide variety of settings including:
+Our clinical mental health counseling students are prepared for employment as licensed professional counselors in a wide variety of settings including:

 - Community mental health agencies